PKU-YuanGroup/Open-Sora-Plan/docs/Report-v1.3.0.md

 #### Aesthetic

 As before, we used the [Laion aesthetic predictor](https://github.com/christophschuhmann/improved-aesthetic-predictor) for evaluation.
 Based on the visualization [website](http://captions.christoph-schuhmann.de/aesthetic_viz_laion_sac+logos+ava1-l14-linearMSE-en-2.37B.html), we determined that a score of 4.75 serves as a suitable threshold, effectively filtering out excessive text while retaining high-quality aesthetics.
+We will add an additional aesthetic prompt, such as `A high-aesthetic scene, ` for data with a score above 6.25.

 #### Video Quality